 In November 1862, Friendship Lodge of Mark Master Masons No. 16 T.I. obtained from the Grand Master of Mark Masons, a Warrant of Confirmation and held its first meeting under the New Constitution on 13th November 1862; it requested Brethren to attend with these instructions “All those Brethren who have been advanced to the Degree of Mark Master in the Lodge under previous workings and desire to be registered as Members under the New Constitution, are requested to attend on this occasion and produce their Certificates in order that they may be enrolled without further Ballot; to such Brethren so presenting themselves, through the Kindness of Lord Carnarvon, new Certificates will be granted at the mere cost of the parchment, but indulgence cannot be shown to any who apply at a later date than the 13th instant”.

-At the end of the first ten years, the Province had fifteen Mark Lodges under its jurisdiction, all of which were numbered 100 and below.
-Of these, No. 29, Devon Militia Lodge, eventually ceased to function; No. 26, Pleiades, had a fire on its premises and ceased to exist, however, it was resuscitated in 1918 as No. 675; No. 9 had a gap between 1883 and 1900, when it did not meet.
+At the end of the first eleven years, the Province ahd fifteen Lodges under its jurisdiction, all of which were numbered below 100.
+No.29 First Devon Militia ceased to function.
+The Dart lodge No. 45 had a fire on its premises and petitioned for a Warrant of Confirmation in 1867 and was renumbered 26 and changed its name to Pleiades, this Lodge failed sometime around 1883, however, the name was resuscitated in 1918 as No. 675; Fortescue No.9 had a gap between 1883 and 1900, when it did not meet.

 A curious item from Grand Lodge is that on 28th March 1860, Loyalty Lodge was warranted to meet at Barnstable.
 Its first Mater being nominated as Brother Rev. J C Carwithen, Stokenham, Nr.
 Kingsbridge.
 He had been master of Loyal Craft Lodge in 1852 and was later Senior Warden of the Mark Province in 1862.
 Nothing further is known to this Lodge, there are no references in Barnstable or in any other Lodge records, it can only be assumed therefore that it never came into being.